OpenDreamKit/OpenDreamKit.github.io/meetings/2018-10-28-Luxembourg/ProjectReview/WP2.md

 ---
 ## Online communication (T2.1)

-How to communicate about our achievement?
+How to communicate about our achievements?

 ---